 Upon your arrival to Vietnam, exit the plane and head towards the immigration checkpoint but do not get in line.
 Just prior to immigration, follow the signs for the “visa on arrival” office.
 They may also call it the “landing visa” office.
 Just make sure to go there before getting in line for immigration.
 At the visa on arrival office, present them with your visa approval letter and pay them for the visa stamp fee.
 This fee needs to be paid in cash (either U.S. dollars or Vietnamese Dong).
-The visa stamp fees varies from $25 for one month, single-entry visas to $135 for one year, multiple-entry visas.
-The customs official will then place the visa stamp in your passport. *WARNING* I am getting reports that people are being charged $135 for a visa stamp upon arrival into Vietnam.
-See the comments section below.
+The visa stamp fees vary from $25 for one month, single-entry visas to $135 for one year, multiple-entry visas.
+The customs official will then place the visa stamp in your passport.

-And lastly, if you are of Vietnamese decent, married to or are the child of someone that is of Vietnamese decent, you may qualify for a five year, visa exemption.
+And lastly, if you are of Vietnamese descent, married to or are the child of someone that is of Vietnamese descent, you may qualify for a five year, visa exemption.
 You can click here for more information on visa exemptions.